-The forum will fulfil its purpose through the following activities:
+The forum will fulfil its purpose through these activities:

 - Developing and coordinating a network to improve environmental management and social sustainability in the rail industry.

-- Actively collaborate with wider rail/sustainability groups and partners in the development and implementation of sustainability objectives and standards.
+- Actively collaborate with wider rail and sustainability groups and partners to develop and implement sustainability objectives and standards.

 - Develop and publish good practice guidance and codes of practice relevant to infrastructure contractor activities.

 - Act as a formal group for stakeholder consultation.

 - Work together to establish the most efficient ways to deliver client expectations.

 - Actively promote the adoption of sustainable development principles and practices through the sharing of best practice and lessons learned.